 Ever wonder how much water was used to make your favorite cotton T-shirt?
 About 2,700 liters, or roughly three years of drinking water.
 What first comes to mind is probably the water that was essential to growing the cotton crop.
 Surprisingly, cotton is a drought-tolerant plant, and often less recognized is the strain that can be put on water resources to dye cotton textiles.

 Progress is being made across the industry to lessen the strain on our precious water resources.
 Over the past several years, we’ve collaborated with Cotton Incorporated to research and validate our product, ECOFAST™ Pure Sustainable Textile Treatment, that can help drastically reduce water and chemical use during the dyeing process.
-Even major fashion brands like Ralph Lauren are integrating it into their supply chain to dye more sustainably, without sacrificing color or quality.

 Cotton dyeing is very resource-intensive and puts strain on local waterways.
 A large amount of water is used in the dyeing process – up to 5 trillion liters a year, or nearly enough to supply all of humanity with drinking water.
 Significant amounts of chemicals and dye are needed to get the desired colors consumers expect too.
 This is part of the reason textile mills account for 20% of industrial water pollution globally.
 Wastewater from the dyeing process can be polluting and require costly treatment, and these challenges are found in regions that already face water scarcity.